bobbicodes/mecca/README.md

 3. **A semicolon (`;`) enters a rest.**
 4. If you mess up, use the undo!
 Use the play option any time to hear what you've got.
 5. When satisfied with your bassline, move on to the lead.

+## Motivation

+The MECCA Platform was born out of the inspiration that we should develop a music software suite to provide comprehensive integration of learning, writing and performance.
+For when these forms of understanding and expression are fully realized as components of a higher-order activity, life will finally be [a dream](https://www.youtube.com/watch?v=0TgrorCZg80).
+The goal is to subtly encourage musical idioms without limiting expressivity, like the ultimate teacher who inspires and empowers you, the student, the composer, the creator.

 ## LICENSE